anvaka/VivaGraphJS/README.md

 VivaGraphJS - JavaScript Graph Drawing Library
 ==================================================
 **VivaGraphJS** is a free [graph drawing](http://en.wikipedia.org/wiki/Graph_drawing) library for JavaScript.
-It is designed to be extensible and support different rendering engines and layout algorithms.
+It is designed to be extensible and to support different rendering engines and layout algorithms.
 At the moment it supports rendering graphs using either SVG or CSS formats.
 Layout algorithms currently implemented are:

 * [Force Directed](http://en.wikipedia.org/wiki/Force-based_algorithms_\(graph_drawing\)) - based on Barnes-Hut
-simulation and optimized for JavaScript language this algorithm gives N * lg(N) performance per iteration.
+simulation and optimized for JavaScript language this algorithm gives `N * lg(N)` performance per iteration.
 * [ ![PDF download](https://github.com/anvaka/VivaGraphJS/raw/master/packages/Images/pdf-icon.gif) GEM](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.113.9565&rep=rep1&type=pdf) - Graph Embedder
 algorithm created by Arne Frick, Andreas Ludwig and Heiko Mehldau.
-Estimated compleixity of this algorithm is O(|V|^3) - though I must have made a mistake somewhere, because force directed algorithm almost always produces better results faster.
+Estimated compleixity of this algorithm is `O(|V|^3)` - though I must have made a mistake somewhere, because force directed algorithm almost always produces better results faster.
 This algorithm is included to demonstrate how one can implement a new layout algorithm.